About Our Stone

 At Amanzi, we pride ourselves on offering you the widest selection of premium stones.
 Whether your taste is for bold, dramatic marble countertops, the rugged durability of granite, or an elegant man-made stone such as quartz or quartzite, our highly-experienced staff will walk you through our large showroom and help you pick just the right stone.
 Best of all of our countertops are made of the highest quality material available—and that’s guaranteed!

 What you should know about our stone…

-First let us introduce you to the various stones you can select for your new countertop.
+First, let us introduce you to the various stones you can select for your new countertop.
 Be sure and check our tips for care and maintenance with the link above that will keep your countertop looking as new as the day we installed it.

 Marble is a metamorphic rock, which is made up of re-crystallized calcite or dolomite.
 The term marble is used by geologists to refer to Metamorphosed limestone.
 The word marble is derived from a Greek word meaning crystallized rock or shining stone.
 It is commonly used for sculpture and as a rugged building material.
 However, marble is not as hard as granite, and is prone to chipping and cracking.
 Marble is not generally suitable for environments susceptible to harsh pollutants, chemicals, or dyes, due to its proneness to staining.
-Most marbles can hold a high polish, and comes in a wide variety of colors, including pure white, gray, blue, green, purple and yellow, with a wide range of hues within each.
+Most marbles will hold a high polish, and come in a wide variety of colors, including pure white, gray, blue, green, purple, and yellow, with a wide range of hues within each.

 Quartz countertops are very much like granite, but require more maintenance.
 There are a large variety of colors, from lighter hues to more dramatic shades.
 No two slabs are exactly the same.
 They are not as hard, stain-resistant, or scratch-resistant, but with the proper care and maintenance are designed to last.
 Quart is also NSF approved for use in restaurants.
 Learn more about Quartz and Quartzite, by visiting our Quartz Suppliers below: